-33.3 Use of the EV Formula in Manual Mode
+34.2 Use of the EV Formula in Manual Mode

-In manual mode, the Leica M EV1 measures the EV of the light reflected by the subject with its image sensor (depending on the Multi-Field, Center-Weighted, and Spot metering mode, see section 30), reads the f-number, ISO, and shutter speed that the photographer has chosen on the lens and camera, computes the right-hand side of formula (1), and compares it with the EV measured with its image sensor.
-The result of this comparison is shown with a 1/3 EV graded scale on the the viewfinder and screen.
-For example means underexposed by 2 EVs.
+In manual mode, the Leica M11 measures the EV of the light reflected by the subject with its image sensor (depending on the Multi-Field, Center-Weighted, and Spot metering mode, see section 31), reads the f -number, ISO, and shutter speed that the photographer has chosen on the lens and camera, computes the right-hand side of formula (1), and compares it with the EV measured with its image sensor.
+The result of this comparison is shown in the viewfinder with arrows \blacktriangleleft and \blacktriangleright and a $1/3$ EV graded scale on the screen, for example (and \blacktriangleright in the viewfinder) means underexposed by 2 EVs.

-33.4 Use of the EV Formula in Automatic Mode
+34.3 Use of the EV Formula in Automatic Mode

-In Auto ISO and shutter speed automatic mode A, the Leica M EV1 measures the EV of the light reflected by the subject with its image sensor (depending on the metering mode), get the f-number from the lens aperture, and uses formula (1) to determine the ISO and shutter speed (which are shown on the screen, the speed only in the viewfinder).
+In ISO and shutter speed automatic mode A, the Leica M11 measures the EV of the light reflected by the subject with its image sensor (depending on the metering mode), get the f-number from the lens aperture, and uses formula (1) to determine the ISO and shutter speed (which are shown on the screen, the speed only in the viewfinder).
 The balance between ISO and shutter speed is influenced by MENU → 2 → Auto ISO Settings allowing to set up limits on the ISO and shutter speed

-- The Maximum ISO (for example ISO 4000), and - The slower Shutter Speed Limit (for example $1/(4f)$ s (which is a rule of thumb for setting the minimum shutter speed to avoid motion blur caused by handheld camera shake, a bit more tolerant than the traditional "1/focal length" rule) or $1/60$ s (a simplification of the old $s \leq 1/f$ second rule of thumb to avoid blurring for focal length $f/50$ which isn't on the speed dial, so the next fastest option of $1/60$ is chosen).
+- The Maximum ISO (for example ISO 4000), and - The slower Shutter Speed Limit (for example $1/(4f)$ s (which is a rule of thumb for setting the minimum shutter speed to avoid motion blur caused by handheld camera shake, a bit more tolerant than the traditional " $1/f$ ocal length" rule) or $1/60$ s (a simplification of the old $s \leq 1/f$ second rule of thumb to avoid blurring for focal length $f/50$ which isn't on the speed dial, so the next fastest option of $1/60$ is chosen)).

-Starting from the base ISO 64 for the M EV1 and maximum speed ($1/4000$), the camera evaluates formula (1) and terminate with these settings in case of equality with the measured EV.
+Starting from the base ISO 64 for the M11 and maximum speed ($1/4000$), the camera evaluates formula (1) and terminate with these settings in case of equality with the measured EV.
 Otherwise, because of low light, the camera will successively increase the shutter speed by one stop ($1/4000 \rightarrow 1/2000 \rightarrow 1/1000 \rightarrow 1/500 \rightarrow \dots$) until a solution is found or the Shutter Speed Limit is reached.
 Then the ISO is increased by one stop, and the procedure is repeated.

 If no solution is found with maximal ISO and minimal speed, the camera software will try harder, by bypassing the user settings and going to the camera limits.
 But if the photo is ultimately too dark (for example because you forgot the lens cap) you get and a black photo.
 The only solution is to remove the cap or to illuminate the subject.
 If the photo is too bright, you get and the photo is white.
-A solution is to use a ND filter (see section 42) and move to the electronic shutter allowing higher shutter speeds by MENU → 3 → Shutter Type → Electronic.
+A solution is to use a ND filter (see section 43) and move to the electronic shutter allowing higher shutter speeds by MENU → 3 → Shutter Type → Electronic.